 In this video, Grand Rapids personal injury attorney Tom Sinas talks about Michigan dog bite laws, owner liability and insurance.

 Dogs are a big part of our everyday lives, which is why it’s important to understand Michigan dog bite laws.
 Essentially, a dog bite lawsuit can be brought three different ways:

 - under the Michigan dog bite statute (MCL 287.351).

 Each of these theories has certain requirements that must be proven in order to be compensated for an injury — which is why it’s important for victims to have a Michigan dog bite lawyer by their side, assessing the important facts and the proper course of action.
 Important facts include:

 - date, time and location of the injury.

 - names of the dog owner/possessor at the time of the attack.

 - whether the animal was provoked by the victim.

 - whether the victim was legally allowed to be in the location of the attack.

-Here’s another reason why persons bitten by a dog should seek legal representation: if the victim communicates directly with an insurance company, the victim’s statements may jeopardize a future claim for dog bite damages.
+Here’s another reason why a person bitten by a dog should seek legal counsel: if the victim communicates directly with an insurance company, the victim’s statements might jeopardize a future claim for dog bite damages.